threepointone/disto/README.md

 Action creators can be however you choose.
 This is how I write them.

-The action creator helper takes a dispatch function and a map of key/values, and generates a collection of functions that, when each are called, dispatches a unique action along with passed arguments further calling any optional function passed in the map.
+The action creator helper takes a map of key/values, and generates a collection of functions that, when each are called, dispatches a unique action along with passed arguments further calling any optional function passed in the map.